 Compressed natural gas

-Over 20 years ago RTD began to experiment with various alternative fuels including methanol, propane and Compressed Natural Gas (CNG) in the daily operation of our standard passenger buses and support vehicles.
+Over 20 years ago, RTD began to experiment with various alternative fuels including methanol, propane and Compressed Natural Gas (CNG) in the dally operation of our standard passenger buses and support vehicles.
 In 2000, RTD introduced a fleet of 36 new mall buses that operate on CNG in electric-hybrid configuration.
 To support RTD’s CNG buses, RTD has a CNG fueling station at its District Shops facility.

 RTD is one of the pioneers in the use of true electric-hybrid buses on the 16th Street Mall.
 These mall buses take advantage of the latest advanced technology in electric-hybrid propulsion systems.
 They use a combination of conventional internal combustion engines powered by CNG and electric motors.
 A small Ford 2.5 liter engine drives a generator which in turn charges a set of batteries.
 These batteries provide electrical power to propel two electric motors that drive the rear wheels.
 Each bus can carry up to 115 passengers under the horsepower produced by an engine that is as small as the engine in the popular Toyota Prius hybrid passenger car.
 The mall buses are quiet and have very low exhaust emission.
 This fleet of electric-hybrid buses is one of the most successful in the country with RTD receiving recognition through an award from the Department of Energy’s National Renewable Energy Laboratories for leadership in promoting renewable energy and energy efficiency.